-Steve LaRose is deputy chair of the Private Investment Fund Disputes team.
+Steve LaRose is the chair of the firm’s Private Investment Fund Disputes team.
 He is a skilled commercial litigator who works with clients to resolve their business problems, particularly in defense of SEC investigations, and in disputes amongst parties in the areas of private equity and hedge funds, the securities laws, corporate governance, partnerships, tax credit investments and financial services.

 Whether in large corporations, financial institutions, partnerships or closely held corporations, disputes continue to arise over corporate governance, fiduciary concerns, alleged violations of the U.S. securities laws and corporate control matters.
 I regularly represent businesses and individuals in front of the Securities & Exchange Commission (SEC), as well as state securities regulatory bodies.
 I am currently involved in defense of a number of actions asserted against clients by the SEC involving alleged disclosure issues in municipal bond offerings.